 Hours Required to Receive Financial Aid

 Graduate students: Students must be enrolled in at least 4.5 (half-time) credit hours to be eligible for federal aid in a major semester (fall and spring).
 Students must be enrolled in at least 2 (half-time) credit hours in the summer to be eligible to receive federal aid.
-Any student enrolled in fewer hours will not be eligible for federal aid.
+Any student enrolled in fewer hours will not be eligible for Title IV aid.

 Scholarships and Grants